deltafi/deltafi/deltafi-docs/public/docs/kind.md

 #### Check out your code

-You should have a single subdirectory where you checkout `deltafi`, `deltafi-ui`, `deltafi-stix`, `deltafi-passthrough`, and any other plugins that you will be testing.
+You should have a single subdirectory where you checkout `deltafi`, `deltafi-ui`, `deltafi-stix`, and any other plugins that you will be testing.
 When the cluster is created, the cluster node will mount the directory above `deltafi` into the node.
 Only repositories in this tree will be accessable to the cluster.